All Kinds of Minds

 -

-Dyslexia assessments are available for children and adolescents aged 6 to 18.
-Dyslexia involves differences in how individuals process sounds and language, leading to challenges with decoding, reading, and spelling.
-These differences in processing require understanding and accommodations to support learning.
+Combined Dyslexia assessments are available for autistic children and adolescents (aged between 6-18) where there are also indicators of differences in how the child process sounds and language, leading to challenges with decoding, reading, and spelling.
+These differences in processing require understanding and may require accommodations to support learning.

 -

 My name is Shaun Frandsen, and I am a Chartered Clinical Psychologist (No. M5560C) practicing in Sligo, where I reside with my family.
 I am an American, so I studied and trained in the U.S. as a Clinical Psychologist (i.e., at the University of Georgia for my undergraduate education and then the Pacific University Psy.D.
 Program for graduate school).
 After moving to Ireland, I applied for and was granted a Statement of Equivalency; this involved an assessment of my education and clinical training in the U.S. by the Irish Department of Health Validation Unit.
 I was employed in the Irish Public Sector for 16-years, and I worked 10-years at Senior Grade.
 Initially, I was employed in the Mater Child and Adolescent Mental Health Service (C.A.M.H.S.), then in the H.S.E.
-West and North West C.A.M.H.S., and finally in the West and North West Primary Care Psychology Service.
+West and Northwest (i.e., formerly C.H.O.
+1) C.A.M.H.S., and finally in the H.S.E.
+West and Northwest (i.e., formerly C.H.O.
+1) Primary Care Psychology Service.
 In total, since commencing in university as an undergraduate and beginning my education in psychology, I have been immersed in the field for 25-years.

-Over time, I have developed expertise in providing neurodivergent assessments for children and adolescents.
-I practice from a neurodiversity-affirmative paradigm while also adhering to best practice standards.
-I have found that confirmation of neurodivergent status, for many, prompts a process of greater understanding (i.e., of self, others, and systems), advocacy, awareness, acceptance, and compassion.
+Over time, I have developed expertise in providing neurodevelopmental assessments for children and adolescents.
+I practice from a neurodiversity-affirmative paradigm while also adhering to evidence-based practice.
+I have found that confirmation of neurodivergent status, for many young people, prompts a process of greater understanding (i.e., of self, others, and systems), advocacy, awareness, acceptance, and compassion.
 For parents, understanding their neurodivergent child’s identity can positively inform and even transform the parental response—which, in turn, can bolster the ability of the parent to connect meaningfully with their child and ultimately strengthen the parent-child relationship.
 I am a passionate and dedicated professional ally and advocate within the neurodiversity movement.
 It is important to me that the individuals I work with—children, adolescents, and parents—feel respected, empowered, seen, and heard throughout this process.

 Psychological Society of Ireland (P.S.I.)
 Chartered Clinical Psychologist